Theater uses its creativity to defy pandemic and stage shows

 Launched shortly before the pandemic with 15 podcasts, the theater shutdown initially wiped out its revenue streams, advertising and sponsorship.
 The network has since righted itself and is growing with some 100 podcasts — from the likes of Tim Rice and Tonya Pinkins — plus benefits, show reunions and original programs, like the digital theater-based frothy soap opera, “As the Curtain Rises” with stars Alex Brightman, Sarah Stiles and Michael Urie.

-“Even though we had lost all of our advertising, we just knew that this was important to our community, to keep our community connected and continue to tell stories," said Dori Berinstein, co-founder of the network and a four-time Tony-winning Broadway producer.
 “It’s not anything that will ever replace live theater, but it’s an extension.
-It’s a different way of doing that.”
+It’s a different way of doing that,” said Dori Berinstein, co-founder of the network.

 Mark Kennedy is at http://twitter.com/KennedyTwits